Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - 200
      - A filter element includes multiple values in a pipe-delimited list; however, the supplied values are not all of the same scope (e.g., item_id filter includes article level DOIs and journal level DOIs or ISSNs).

+       Note: The server is expected to ignore the invalid filters and continue to process the request, returning data that is available without the filter being applied.

    * - Invalid ReportAttribute Value
      - Warning\ |br|\ |lb|
        Error
      - 3062
      - 200
-     - Request contained one or more report attribute values that are not supported by the server.
-The server should list the names of unsupported report attribute values in the additional Data element of the exception.
+     - The request contained one or more report attribute values that are not supported by the server.
+The server should list the names of unsupported report attribute values in the additional Data element.

        Note: The server is expected to ignore unsupported report attributes and continue to process the request, returning data that is available without the report attribute being applied.